What is erosion?

 What causes tooth enamel erosion?

 Acid attacks the enamel on the teeth and is the main cause of dental erosion.
 Saliva in the mouth works hard to get rid of acid from the oral cavity to protect the teeth.
-However, over time too much acidic food and drink, and problems with tooth brushing, means saliva’s repair work cannot cope, and slowly little bits of enamel are eroded away.
-Unfortunately, if this is left untreated, it can be irreversible, and damage can be ongoing and severe.
+However, due to factors including too much acidic food and drink, and problems with tooth brushing, over time the saliva’s repair work cannot cope, and slowly little bits of enamel are eroded away.

 Foods to Avoid